 1.0 Why Employers Must Verify Employment Authorization and Identity of New Employees

-In 1986, Congress reformed U.S. immigration laws.
-These reforms, the result of a bipartisan effort, preserved the tradition of legal immigration while seeking to close the door to illegal entry.
+In 1986, Congress reformed U.S. immigration laws to preserve the tradition of legal immigration while seeking to close the door to illegal entry.
 The employer sanctions provisions, found in section 274A of the Immigration and Nationality Act (INA), were added by the Immigration Reform and Control Act of 1986 (IRCA).
 These provisions further changed with the passage of the Immigration Act of 1990 and the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) of 1996.

-This handbook provides guidance on how to properly complete Form I-9, which helps employers verify that individuals are authorized to work in the United States.
-Every employer must complete a Form I-9 for every new employee you hire after Nov.
-6, 1986.
+This handbook will tell you how to properly complete Form I-9, which helps you verify that your employees are authorized to work in the United States.
+You must complete a Form I-9 for every new employee you hire after Nov.
+6, 1986, as well as new employees hired in the Commonwealth of the Northern Mariana Islands (CNMI) on or after Nov.
+28, 2009.
 This includes U. S. citizens and noncitizen nationals who are automatically eligible for employment in the United States.

-Employers must use the current version of Form I-9.
+You can download Form I-9 (PDF) and the instructions on the USCIS website at uscis.gov/i-9-central.
+You may also order paper forms at uscis.gov/forms/forms-by-mail or by calling the USCIS Contact Center at 800-375-5283 (TTY: 800-767-1833).
+You must use the current version of Form I-9 found at uscis.gov/i-9.
 A revision date with an “N” next to it indicates that all previous versions with earlier revision dates are no longer valid.
-You may also use subsequent versions that have a “Y” next to the revision date.

 Form I-9 is available in English and Spanish.
-Employers in the United States and U.S. territories may use the Spanish version of Form I-9 as a translation guide for Spanish-speaking employees, but must complete and retain the English version.
-Employers in Puerto Rico may use either the Spanish or the English version of Form I-9 to verify new employees.
+Employers in the United States and its territories may use the Spanish version of Form I-9 as a translation guide for Spanish-speaking employees, but must complete and retain the English version.
+Employers in Puerto Rico may use either the Spanish or the English version of Form I-9.